Texts

 Confirmation Messages

-• "Welcome" - New subscribers should receive a welcome message that includes who you are, how to opt-out, how to get more information and how often users should expect to hear from you.
+• "Welcome" – This is usually the first message users see after they subscribe (for example, by texting the keyword "SUBSCRIBE").
+New subscribers should receive a welcome message that includes who you are, how to opt-out, how to get more information, and how often users should expect to hear from you.
 You can customize the language but you must include the same content as in the sample message.

 • "Opt-in Confirmation (Changed Number)" - A user who is subscribed to your text list with an associated mobile number and email address signs up with a different phone number.
 This message should confirm that the user intended to subscribe at the new phone number.
 The old number will be unsubscribed.